Stephen Colbert (character): Non-fictional elements

 On June 21, 2007, Colbert broke his left wrist on the set of the Report while performing his warm-up for the show.
 This quickly became a regular source of comedy on the show as the self-absorbed character requested his audience send flowers, launched a campaign against Hollywood's supposed glorification of "wrist violence", and began a "wrist awareness" campaign with "WristStrong" silicone bracelets.
 On August 23, 2007, the cast was removed on air and was put up for auction to the general public, complete with celebrity signatures, on eBay, where it achieved a winning bid of $17,200.
 All of the proceeds from both the cast and the bracelets were donated to the Yellow Ribbon Fund.

 In an interview with The Buffalo News, Colbert said "The weird thing about my character, even on the show, is sometimes I say what I mean.
 It doesn't matter to me that the audience doesn't know when that is."

-On June 19, 2013, Colbert returned from an unplanned break of several days following the passing of his 92-year-old mother, Lorna Colbert.
+On June 19, 2013, Colbert returned from an unplanned break of several days following the death of his 92-year-old mother, Lorna Colbert.
 The emotional Colbert started the show with a tribute to his mother, in which he presented a brief biography of her life in photos, accompanied by his eulogy of her.